About

 - Watermark PDF — stamp diagonal text on every page

-- Compress Image — shrink JPG, PNG, WebP
+- Compress Image — shrink JPG, PNG, WebP for web or email

 - Resize Image — dimensions, percentage, or longest side